AkoForU/LibraryApp/README.md

 Security

     To ensure the security of user data, the application uses SHA-256 encryption for password storage.
 This guarantees that passwords are protected against unauthorized access.
-Contributions

 License